Lessons in Library Etiquette

 As each semester progresses, you will find yourself spending more and more time in the library.
 Here are some tips on how to make the best of the library experience for you and for those around you.

 Whether living on or off campus, college life is filled with distractions.
 Students often rely on the library as the only place guaranteed to be a quiet study space.
 Whenever someone talks in the library, even at a whisper, the noise can be very disruptive in an otherwise silent environment.
-If you run into a friend or receive a phone call, take your conversation to the lobby.
+Set your phone to silent if you can't switch it off—even vibrate can make a lot of noise in the absence of other sounds.
+If you run into a friend or need to answer a phone call, take your conversation to the lobby.

 Snack outside the stacks

 We understand that long days in the library can end with painfully empty stomachs.
 You should be sure to nourish yourself during those extended study sessions.
 But the library is definitely not the place to take your lunch or snacks.
 Eating near the books risks spilling on the pages or attracting pests into the collections.
 In addition, loudly crunching carrots or chips can be very distracting to those around you.
 Do yourself a favor by scheduling snack breaks in the lobby every couple of hours or leaving your assignment for a few minutes to take a quick lunch in the nearest cafeteria.
 Your stomach—and your brain—will thank you!